22 Making music work

 22.5 Assessing non-standard performances

-In Chapter 7.8, on competitions, we looked at problems with the evaluation of WCM performance: in a sense much of chapters 7 and 9 was about just that.
+In Chapters 7.3, on exam boards, and 7.8, on competitions, we looked at problems with the evaluation of WCM performance: in a sense much of chapters 7 and 9 was about just that.
 Seeing all the problems that come from assessment and evaluation of the mainstream one might be tempted to think that evaluating transgressive, non-normative performances would be even more fraught.
 But because we are setting aside so many of the yardsticks by which performance is measured for correctness, in fact the opposite is the case.
 Assessment becomes very much simpler.

 While ultimately, once people expect creative performance of WCM scores (if that happy day ever comes), performers can simply advertise a performance of a canonical score, walk on stage and perform, at the moment it seems sensible to let an audience know that what they are going to hear is not going to be what they expect.
 One can, and probably should, do that in the advertising of the concert, if only to avoid noisy walk-outs by outraged patrons interrupting the performance.
 An option I’ve used is slightly to alter the title of a well-known composition: hence ‘Dido & Belinda’, which tells everyone that something slightly different is to be expected.
 Arguably this flies in the face of my case that these are legitimate performances of the score.
 But I think that the concession to expectation is a useful one until this legitimacy is generally accepted.
 Alternatively performers can speak to the audience, taking the opportunity to explain something of what they will be doing and why (see also chapter 6.11).
 All this seems helpful and courteous to people who’ve paid to come to something that may not be what they thought they’d be getting.
 Just as importantly, it gives everyone the best chance of having the performance experienced and evaluated for what it aims to be, while (as ever) leaving open the option for listeners to experience it quite differently.